French bank stress spreads across money markets

 This week's spike in dollar loan costs has worried European government officials, fanning worries about whether the European debt predicament could spiral out of control.

-In the credit default swap market, the costs to insure against top French banks defaulting on their debt jumped to record highs in European trading before falling to still-elevated levels in New York.

-The five-year CDS price on Societe Generale (SOGN.PA) ended at 325 basis points, down 9 basis points on the day.
-The five-year CDS price on BNP Paribas (BNPP.PA) finished down 13 basis points at 225 basis points, while the CDS price on Credit Agricole (CAGR.PA) fell 16 basis points at 263 basis points, according to Markit.
-For more on credit market, [ID:nL6E7JB2AJ]

 French President Nicolas Sarkozy and German Chancellor Angela Merkel will discuss next Tuesday how to make the euro zone work more effectively in a bid to soothe investor jitters over Europe's ability to solve its sovereign debt crisis.
-[ID:nLDE77A0T7]
+For more, see [ID:nLDE77A0T7]

 Graphic on cross-currency basis spreads